yelpdemo1709/yelpdemo/README.md

 - Hardcoded values, literal strings.
 - UI improvement needed, such as image button, loading indicator, app icon, default image, keeping cell selection while sorting restaurants, ...
 - Draft code many places to be improved.
+- There exist several minor warnings in thirdparty libraries which are left as is.